 - Design Management data isn't deleted when a project is destroyed yet.

-- Design Management data won't be moved when an issue is moved, nor deleted when an issue is deleted.
+- Design Management data isn't deleted when an issue is deleted.

 - From GitLab 12.7, Design Management data can be replicated by Geo but not verified.

 - Only the latest version of the designs can be deleted.

 - Deleted designs cannot be recovered but you can see them on previous designs versions.